-All vehicles parked on the campus weather in a parking lot, dirt lot or perimeter road (Miwok Way and Los Medanos Drive) must have a valid parking permit.
+All vehicles parked on the campus whether in a parking lot, dirt lot or perimeter road (Miwok Way and Los Medanos Drive) must have a valid parking permit.
 Be aware that there are specified student parking areas and faculty/staff parking areas.
 Students who park in faculty/staff spaces will be ticketed.

 Daily parking permits may be purchased from the black parking permit vending machines for $3.00.
 These machines are located in Lot A, Lot B, and Lot C and the perimeter road adjacent to the softball fields.

 Fall & Spring Parking permit fees are $48 for automobiles and $30 for motorcycles and mopeds.
 Students who qualify for the Board of Governors Fee Waiver will pay $25 for the automobile parking permit.
 Fines for parking citations are $40.

 Summer Parking permits are $25 for automobiles and $15 for motorcycles or mopeds.
 Permits can be purchased online through InSite/WebAdvisor.

 Purchase Parking Permits Online